OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 The most common protection against these accounts is to implement account lockout, which prevents any more login attempts for a period after a certain number of failed logins.

 The counter of failed logins should be associated with the account itself, rather than the source IP address, in order to prevent an attacker from making login attempts from a large number of different IP addresses.
 There are a number of different factors that should be considered when implementing an account lockout policy in order to find a balance between security and usability:
-We've got 4 tickets for We've got 4 tickets for

 - The number of failed attempts before the account is locked out (lockout threshold).
 - The time period that these attempts must occur within (observation window).
 - How long the account is locked out for (lockout duration).
-We've got 4 tickets for

 Rather than implementing a fixed lockout duration (e.g., ten minutes), some applications use an exponential lockout, where the lockout duration starts as a very short period (e.g., one second), but doubles after each failed login attempt.

 When designing an account lockout system, care must be taken to prevent it from being used to cause a denial of service by locking out other users' accounts.
 One way this could be performed is to allow the user of the forgotten password functionality to log in, even if the account is locked out.